DjangoPeng/openai-quickstart/openai-translator/README.md

 Choose one of the following methods to start:

 - Command-line startup (recommended), using the OpenAI model:
+ps: For Windows system, please use the set command instead of the export command
 ```bash
 # Replace 'sk-xxx' with your actual OPENAI_API_KEY
 export OPENAI_API_KEY="sk-xxx"